 Accurate estimates of the state of the ocean are required for many purposes.
-Observations provide direct information about the

-25 ocean but are sparse in time and space.
+Observations provide direct information about the ocean but are sparse in time and space.
 Numerical models can give information everywhere and describe the time evolution of the ocean but are prone to error.
-Data assimilation (DA) is the process by which these two sources of imperfect information are combined, taking into account their errors, in order to produce complete and accurate estimates of the ocean (Moore et al., 2019; Hoteit et al., 2018; Alvarez-Fanjul et al. 2022; Stammer et al., 2016; Carrassi et al., 2018).
-These estimates are used to produce historical reanalyses of the ocean (Storto et al., 2019; Heimbach et al., 2019) and in near real-time to initialize forecasts atmosphere/ocean/sea-ice models.
-Regional and coastal models usually resolve more of the higher-frequency processes which
+Data assimilation (DA) is the process by which these two sources of imperfect information are combined, taking into account their errors, in order to produce complete and accurate estimates of the ocean (Moore et al., 2019; Hoteit et al., 2018; Alvarez Fanjul et al., 2022; Stammer et al., 2016; Carrassi et al., 2018).
+These estimates are used to produce historical reanalyses of the ocean (Storto et al., 2019; Heimbach et al., 2019) and in near real time to initialise forecasts (Moore et al., 2019).